qablet/qablet-contracts/docs/specifications/timetable.md

 a stock like `SPX`, `AAPL`, etc. See the [Units](units.md) section for all possible variants.

-## Utility
+## How to create a timetable
+The timetable is a dictionary with two components.

+- events, the sequence of events stored as a pyarrow recordbatch
+- expresions, a dictionary defining any snappers, batches, or expressions used in the timetable

-A simple contract can be created using this method
+A simple timetable can be created using this method, from a list of dicts.

 ::: qablet_contracts.timetable